Coronavirus (COVID-19)

 Do I need to wear a mask at Scripps?

-Due to steadily declining numbers of COVID cases, masks are no longer required when visiting a Scripps facility, although they are still highly recommended.
-Visitors should consider wearing a mask in clinical and non-clinical buildings depending on their circumstances and individual risk.
+Masks are no longer required when visiting a Scripps facility, although they are still highly recommended.
+We highly recommend visitors consider wearing a mask depending on their circumstances and individual risk.
+Masks are still required for patients having respiratory illness symptoms.

 Can I bring someone with me to the clinic or hospital?